 The Zen Circle can also be seen as a depiction of life – having a brushstroke that begins, continues and ends.
 The shape is a circle, however, symbolizing the cycle of birth, death and then rebirth.
 Enso jewelry make a great Zen gift.
-You can find some of our favorite Zen Circle bracelets and necklaces here.
+You can find some of our favorite Zen gifts here.

 How does the Zen Circle Symbol Link to Meditation?